Posted 16 May 2022

 Genius Within celebrated its 10-year anniversary last September by publishing a report on its decade of progress.

-Founded by Dr Nancy Doyle, an Occupational Psychologist and now Genius Within’s Chief Research Officer, it’s a social enterprise dedicated to facilitating neurodiversity inclusion through consultancy, talent assessment, workshops and coaching for businesses.
+Founded by Dr Nancy Doyle, an Occupational Psychologist and now Genius Within’s Chief Research Officer, it is a social enterprise dedicated to facilitating neurodiversity inclusion through consultancy, talent assessment, workshops and coaching for businesses.
 It works with the government, businesses, the unemployed and people in the Criminal Justice system.

-Ten years after set up, this Lewes-based organisation might well be the most important CIC that you’ve never heard of.
+Ten years after set up, this Lewes-based organisation might well be the most important CIC that you have never heard of.

 Then again the work of Dr Doyle and Genius Within was featured heavily on two series of the BBC programme Employable Me, helping people find meaningful and sustainable work and employers to avoid missing significant pools of untapped talent.